 cruel honest manner.

 As with my personal life, I took a radical approach in my classrooms for a very long time.
 In return, my final department head was hired specifically to make my life miserable enough that I’d leave.
 After all, it’s nearly impossible to fire a tenured full professor with the record I had established.
 To be clear to my detractors, for about the thousandth time, I left active service voluntarily because I was unwilling to continue my participation within an irredeemably corrupt system.

 My forthcoming Cascadian speaking tour will focus on the politics and science of abrupt climate change.
 I’ll tell a few stories about the politics underlying the scientific endeavor and then focus on Sam Carana’s recent analysis.
 The latter, in which Carana ponders a global-average temperature rise of more than 10 C above baseline within a decade, is the focus of this brief essay.
 Evidence underlying this essay can be found, as usual, within the long, often-updated climate-change summary and update.

 The evidence is real, regardless who uncovers it.
 Carana probably is at least two anonymous people.
-S/he makes mistakes, like everybody else, but his/her lack of credentials does not obviate his/her findings.
+S/he makes mistakes, like everybody else, but his/her lack of public credentials does not obviate his/her findings.
 But I repeat myself.